JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 # Collaborate.md

-## Individual Skills and Availability
+## Individual Proficiencies and Availability
 ### [Grant](https://github.com/wonggran)
-Proficiencies: Python, HTML, CSS, previous work experience in user interface development.
+* Proficiencies: Python, HTML, CSS, previous work experience in user interface development.
-Availability: 8 - 10 hours/week in weeks with normal workload, heavy workload from other courses during the week of Oct.
+* Availability: 8 - 10 hours/week in weeks with normal workload, heavy workload from other courses during the week of Oct.
 29 - Nov.
 2

 ### [Asher](https://github.com/asher-dev)
 * Worked as a developer on a SaaS project and gained experience with Python/Flask for API development, MongoDB and MySQL, and various AWS services (including S3, Batch, Lambda, RDS Aurora).